 We live in a very technologically advanced world.
 Sadly enough it has consumed many students to the point of having social and behavioral deficiencies.
-Cell Phones and Electronic devices are not allowed at school during the hours of 8:15 a.m. and 3:15 p.m.
-This includes Team 21 hours, if your child(ren) are involved.
+Cell Phones and Electronic devices are not allowed at school during the hours of 8:00 a.m. and 2:45 p.m.
 We understand you may feel a phone is needed for emergencies or for other family communication.
 Students may bring a phone or device for those reasons, but it cannot be on them during the day.
-It needs to be in their lockers or backpacks.
+It needs to be in their lockers or backpacks, or turned in to a teacher.
 We will continue to not be responsible for lost or stolen phones or devices during the day.
 Your child will continue to have access to school phones in the classrooms and in the office in the event of an emergency.